-Changes are made to the taper from April 2020.
+Changes were made to the taper from April 2020.
 Following a review by HM Treasury on its impact on the NHS, as well as on public service delivery more widely, it was decided that the two tapered annual allowance thresholds would each be raised by £90,000.
 This means that from 2020-21 the "threshold income" will be £200,000, so individuals with income below this level will not be affected by the tapered annual allowance, and the annual allowance will only begin to taper down for individuals who also have an "adjusted income" (income including the value of pension contributions / benefits) above £240,000.

 For those on the very highest incomes, the minimum level to which the annual allowance can taper down will reduce from £10,000 to £4,000 from April 2020.
 This reduction will only affect individuals with total income (including pension accrual) over £300,000.
+These figures are still correct for the 2022/23 financial year.